Goals as Bridges Between Idea and Value

 A well-chosen goal creates tension between the present and a desired future.
 That tension is not a problem.
 It is the mechanism of growth.

-Individuals stretch toward capabilities they do not yet possess.
+Individuals stretch toward capabilities not yet held.

 Teams discover constraints, patterns, and blind spots.